btrettel/blastersim/to-do.md

     - Add check for whether transonic corrections are needed with the speed of sound.
     - Add check for validity of lumped parameter approximation
         - Does this require the pressure gradient?
 That's basically how the Biot number works.
-        - Some sort of CFL number? $u \, \Delta t / x$?
-What would $u$ be if there are multiple connections?
-It doesn't make sense to use this as whether the lumped parameter approximation is valid or not does not depend on $\Delta t$.        - Ask Gemini for ideas on what to do here.
+        - Ask Gemini for ideas on what to do here.
 - `write_csv_row`
     - Make methods to get gas kinetic energy and internal energy, use in CSV output
         - Test cases for temperature and internal energy with non-zero gas velocity.